davide/p2p-fetch/README.md

 You'll need a running GunDB instance to use `p2p-fetch`.
 The domain of your GunDB instance should be passed in the SERVER parameter.

+## Is it production ready?

+No. It's not even ready.

+There is no security model in place and anyone and their mother can change the data in the P2P database.
+Don't trust `p2p-fetch` for anything other than harmless fun.

 ## Configuration

  * FETCH_PATTERN: a regular expression that will be used inside the ServiceWorker to identify which assets to catch